 If your local post office doesn’t offer premium services, you won’t be able to receive packages or mail from any carriers other than the USPS.
 It’s the only company permitted to put mail into your PO Box.
 So, those Amazon packages or the gift basket from your great aunt will have to be delivered to your home address.

-You have to pay to get a PO Box
+You have to pay to a rental fee

-As you’re aware, PO Boxes aren’t free.
+As you’re aware, PO boxes aren’t free.
 They must be paid for and renewed at specified intervals.
-How much is a PO Box again?
-Depending on your location, rental period, and the size of your PO Box, you could spend more than you want to on your mail service.
+Depending on your location, size, and rental period, you could spend more than you want to on your mail service.

-If there’s isn’t a location near you with an available PO Box, you might have to travel to pick up your mail.
+If there isn’t a location near you with an available PO Box, you might have to travel to pick up your mail.
 Not exactly ideal.
-You could also find that the sized PO Box you need isn’t available at your nearest post office, again causing you to go out of your way to collect your mail.
+You could also find that the size box you need isn’t available at your nearest post office — again meaning you to go out of your way to collect your mail.

-If you want a refund for your PO Box fees, you can make the request either online or in-person at the post office where your PO Box is located.
+If you want a refund for your fees, you can make the request either online or in-person at the post office where your box is located.
 Both options are fairly straight forward.

 Thankfully, getting a refund for a PO Box you didn’t pick up the keys for is fairly simple.
 After 30 days of inactivity, you should see a full refund from the post office.
 If you cancel within the 30 days, you still get a full refund but you’ll have to make your request first.

-If you paid for a three-month rental, you aren’t eligible for a refund but you can still close your PO Box online.
+3-month rental: You aren’t eligible for a refund, but you can still close your PO Box online.

-For 12-month rentals, you get a 75% refund when you close your PO Box in the first three months, a 50% refund in the first six months, and a 25% refund in the first nine months of opening it.
+12-month rental: You get a 75% refund when you close your PO Box in the first three months, a 50% refund in the first six months, and a 25% refund in the first nine months after opening it.
 After the start of the tenth month, you’ll no longer be eligible for any refund.

-Now that you know how easy it is to get a PO Box and how much a PO Box costs, you can go ahead and secure your mail at your local post office.
+Now that you know how much a PO Box costs and how easy it is to get a one, you can go ahead and secure your mail at your local post office.
 Remember to ask about their premium services!